tegonal/gt/README.md

 -t|--tag                     git tag used to pull the file/directory -p|--path                    path in remote repository which shall be pulled (file or directory) -d|--directory               (optional) directory into which files are pulled -- default: pull directory of this remote (defined during "remote add" and stored in .gget/<remote>/pull.args)
+--chop-path                  (optional) if set to true, then files are put into the pull directory without the path specified.
+For files this means they are put directly into the pull directory
 -w|--working-directory       (optional) path which gget shall use as working directory -- default: .gget --auto-trust                 (optional) if set to true, all public-keys stored in .gget/remotes/<remote>/public-keys/*.asc are imported without manual consent -- default: false
 --unsecure                   (optional) if set to true, the remote does not need to have GPG key(s) defined in gpg databse or at .gget/<remote>/*.asc -- default: false